leonpagotto/taskly.chat/README.md

 - Habits: streaks and completion rate, 7-day view, recurrence
 - Notes: simple rich text, attachments, “note to tasks” extraction
 - Calendar and Files pages
+- **Microsoft Calendar Integration**: Sync Outlook/Teams calendars via OAuth 2.0 (see [MICROSOFT_CALENDAR_QUICKSTART.md](./MICROSOFT_CALENDAR_QUICKSTART.md))
 - Requests: intake form, prioritization board, and update timeline synced to Supabase
 - Collaboration: shared projects with invites, member roles, and live updates
 - Authentication: email/password, magic links, and password reset powered by Supabase Auth
 - Offline queue with local fallbacks; sync once connectivity returns
 - Optional Gemini AI integration for drafting and assistance
+- **Optional Microsoft Calendar integration** for Outlook/Teams event syncing

+## Guest + marketing experiences

+- **Guest workspace** — Anonymous visitors land in `components/guest/GuestExperience.tsx`.
+They can chat with the AI and create up to five trial tasks.
+The session persists in `sessionStorage` via `services/guestSessionService.ts` so refreshing keeps progress intact.
+- **Automatic migration on signup** — After successful authentication, guest chats/tasks are imported into the signed-in account (see `App.tsx`, look for the `guestSessionService` effect).
+A toast confirms the import and the guest storage key is cleared.
+- **Marketing entry points** — Static HTML shells (`about.html`, `features.html`, `contact.html`) each load a dedicated Vite entry (`about.tsx`, `features.tsx`, `contact.tsx`).
+All pages share `components/marketing/MarketingLayout.tsx` for consistent navigation and footer styling.
+Update the copy in `components/marketing/*.tsx` to iterate quickly without touching the SPA shell.
+- **Linking back to the app** — Primary CTAs call `redirectToAppAuth`, which opens the main SPA with `?login=open` so users see the signup modal instantly.

 ⚠️ **Authentication Setup:** If you're experiencing login timeouts, see [SUPABASE_AUTH_SETUP.md](./SUPABASE_AUTH_SETUP.md) for fixing email rate limit issues.